 IDC Announces New Winners of HPC Innovation Excellence Awards

-HAMBURG, Germany, June 18, 2012 -- International Data Corporation (IDC) today announced the third round of recipients of the HPC Innovation Excellence Award at the 2012 International Supercomputing Conference (ISC'12) in Hamburg, Germany.
-Prior winners were announced at ISC'11 and at the SC'11 supercomputing conference in the U.S.
+LEIPZIG, Germany, June 24, 2014 -- International Data Corporation (IDC) today announced the seventh round of recipients of the HPC Innovation Excellence Award at the ISC'14 supercomputer industry conference in Leipzig, Germany.
+Prior winners were announced at the ISC'11, SC11, ISC'12, SC12, ISC'13, and SC13 supercomputing conferences.

-"IDC research has shown that HPC can greatly improve ROI and scientific advancement.
-The award program aims to collect a large set of success stories across many industries and application areas," said Chirag Dekate, research manager, High Performance Computing at IDC.
+"IDC research has shown that HPC can accelerate innovation cycles greatly and in many cases can generate ROI.
+The award program aims to collect a large set of success stories across many research disciplines, industries, and application areas," said Chirag Dekate, Research Manager, High Performance Computing at IDC.
 "The winners achieved clear success in applying HPC to greatly improve business ROI, scientific advancement, and/or engineering successes.
 Many of the achievements also directly benefit society."

-The new award winners and project leaders announced at ISC'12 are as follows (contact IDC for additional details about the projects):
+The new award winners and project leaders announced at ISC'14 are as follows (contact IDC for additional details about the projects):

 IDC welcomes award entries from anywhere in the world.
 Entries may be submitted at any time by completing the brief form available at https://www.hpcuserforum.com/innovationaward/.
 New winners will be announced multiple times each year.
 Submissions must contain a clear description of the dollar value or scientific value received in order to qualify.
 The HPC User Forum Steering Committee performs an initial ranking of the submissions, after which domain and vertical experts are called on, as needed, to evaluate the submissions.

-The next round of HPC Innovation Excellence Award winners will be announced at SC12 in November 2012.
+The next round of HPC Innovation Excellence Award winners will be announced at SC’14 in November 2014.

 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 IDC helps IT professionals, business executives, and the investment community to make fact-based decisions on technology purchases and business strategy.
 More than 1,000 IDC analysts provide global, regional, and local expertise on technology and industry opportunities and trends in over 110 countries.
-For more than 48 years, IDC has provided strategic insights to help our clients achieve their key business objectives.
+In 2014, IDC celebrates its 50th anniversary of providing strategic insights to help clients achieve their key business objectives.
 IDC is a subsidiary of IDG, the world's leading technology media, research, and events company.
 You can learn more about IDC by visiting www.idc.com.